Cork it, your basket is empty!

 Beqaa (or Bekaa) Valley is the epicentre of wine production in Lebanon.
 It's a plateau sitting 1,000m above sea level between the Lebanon and Anti-Lebanon mountain ranges.
 The region enjoys dry Summers, cool nights and a fair amount of rainfall.
 Imagine it as a warmer version of Bordeaux, with the influence of the Mediterranean rather than the Atlantic.
 There is a mix of bush and trained trellis vines here, but most modern wineries like Musar and Ksara are using modern viticulture.

-Lebanon itself is known for its Chateau Musar wines and, moreso every day, the wines of Chateau Ksara.
+Lebanon itself is known for its Chateau Musar and Chateau Ksara wines as well as superb newcomers like Chateau Oumsiyat.
 Musar has pioneered quality Bordeaux-inspired red wines since it gained international recognition from auctioneer Michael Broadbent in 1979.
 It has a chequered history of tensions and conflict but nonetheless the winemakers carry on producing truly amazing wines.

 Much of Lebanese winemaking is French-inspired and French varieties dominate plantings in Lebanon.
 In total, around 30 grape varieties are grown across Lebanon.